 Essentials of Proposal Writing

-Our comprehensive online workshop covers the diversity of donors, key search engines, and converting ideas into fundable projects or research.
+This workshop covers the diversity of donors, key search engines, and converting ideas into fundable projects or research.
 After the workshop, you will understand how to navigate the world of grant procurement, identify the key sections of successful proposals, and demonstrate the excellence and innovation that propels your project or research beyond other submissions.
 You will also understand the diversity of the funding community and how to respond to various guidelines.

 The training addresses the overall strategic plan for writing grants, including: needs statement, mission, goals, objectives, activities, evaluation, key personnel, and budgets.
-Our instructors will engage you in interactive exercises, writing, lectures, and discussions to better understand how to research, write, and develop your specific project.
+Our instructor will engage you in interactive exercises, writing, lectures, and discussions to better understand how to research, write, and develop your specific project.

 Our curriculum targets: